indykite/indykite-sdk-python/.github/ISSUE_TEMPLATE/epic.md

 ---
 name: EPIC
-about: epic is a body of work that can be broken down into specific tasks (user stories) based on the needs/requests of customers or end-users
+about: An epic is a larger body of work that can be broken down into a number of smaller user stories
 title: ''
 labels: epic
 assignees: ''